Strongly Typed View in ASP.NET Core MVC

 </html>

-Now run the application and navigate to the “/Home/Details” URL, and you will see the data as expected, as shown in the below image.
+Now, run the application and navigate to the “/Home/Details” URL.
+You will then see the data as expected, as shown in the image below.

-In our example, we are still using ViewBag and ViewData to pass the Header and Title from the Controller action method to the View.
-Then definitely, the question that comes to your mind is how we will pass the Header and Title to a strongly typed view.
-Well, in such scenarios, we need to use a view-specific model called View Model.
+In our example, we still use ViewBag and ViewData to pass the Header and Title from the Controller action method to the View.
+Then, the question that comes to your mind is how we will pass the Header and Title to a strongly typed view.
+In such scenarios, we need to use a view-specific model called View Model.

-In our next article, I am going to discuss the View Model in ASP.NET Core MVC Application with Examples.
-Here, in this article, I try to explain the Strongly Typed View in ASP.NET Core MVC application.
+In our next article, I will discuss the View Model in an ASP.NET Core MVC Application with Examples.
+In this article, I explain Strongly Typed Views in ASP.NET Core MVC applications.
 I hope you enjoy this article.

 Leave a Reply